 In 2010, the Company commenced a comprehensive exploration program that continued through Q1 2011, focusing on the Panorama Zone where only limited prior sampling had been carried out.
-Mineralization is associated with elevated As-Ba-Mn-Mo-Pb-Zn geochemistry where three main styles of mineralization were defined:
+Three main styles of mineralization were defined:

 - The Panorama Veins occur within an area approximately 1 km long by 50 m wide.
-Veta Juliet, one of several recently discovered veins, is 3.7 m wide where exposed, and has been traced on surface for over 100 m; a rock chip sample collected across the main outcrop grades 7.96 g/t Au and 665 g/t Ag over 2 m. - Las Bandas are a series of very large gold-silver bearing "bands" or veins that have been traced over a strike length of approximately 1 km.
+Veta Juliet, one of several recently discovered veins, is 3.7 m wide where exposed, and has been traced on surface for over 100 m; a rock chip sample collected across the main outcrop grades 7.96 g/t Au and 665 g/t Ag over 2 m. - Las Bandas are a series of very large gold-silver bearing calcite and quartz "bands" or veins that have been traced over a strike length of approximately 1 km.
 Outcrop exposures range from 12 to 20 m wide and contain significant gold-silver mineralization with select grab samples grading up to 3.07 g/t Au and 441 g/t Ag. - Copper South is a series of discrete copper-silver occurrences located in a 2.5 km by 1.2 km area.
 Copper grades from selectively collected samples can be exceptionally high; for example a 1m chip returned 17.4% Cu and 38 g/t Ag.
 The zones are typically 2 to 10 m wide, by several hundred meters long.